davidsday/go-tdd/README.md

 go-tdd runs and parses the output of go test so as to provide Vim/Neovim instructions on what message to display, and in what color.
 Green bar messages indicate all tests passed.
 A red bar message indicates that tests ran, but at least one failed.
-A yellow bar indicates an error or concerning circumstance not directly related to a failing test.
+If any tests are skipped, that is reported on a yellow bar.
+A yellow bar also can indicate an error or concerning circumstance not directly related to a failing test.

 Right now these yellow bar messages include
 	[no tests found],